Havannah (board game): Game rules

 An example of all three winning combinations is shown above.
 The structure in the centre of the board is a ring; the structure on the left-hand side is a fork; the structure on the right-hand side is a bridge.

 Since the first player to move in Havannah has a distinct advantage, the pie rule is generally implemented for fairness.
 This rule allows the second player to choose whether to switch positions with the first player after the first player makes the first move.

 Players of different strength can still play an interesting game when the weaker player (as white) is allowed to place two or more stones on the first turn.

 Difference compared to Hex

-In Hex, when the board is completely filled, exactly one player will have a winning connection; in Havannah a completely filled board will have usually more than one winning structures (but the game ends with first winning structure).
+In Hex, when the board is completely filled, exactly one player will have a winning connection; in Havannah a completely filled board will have usually more than one winning structures (but the game ends with the first winning structure).

 Unlike in Hex, in Havannah draws are technically possible, in practice they are extremely rare.
 There has been one known draw between human players.

 Tactics are much easier to master than strategy, and differences in playing level are considerable.